 Vino sfuso, literally wine from the cask or demijohn, is a delicious staple in the Italian diet.
 Daily, families take their empty bottles down to the local cantina for a refill of their preferred grape.

-Throughout history, wine and beer were consumed by all, as it was often safer than drinking water.
-Your enemies could easily poison the water supply you know!
-Drink vino (wine) instead!
+In the past, everybody drank wine and beer as it was often safer than water.
+Not only because of possible bacterial contamination: enemies could poison the water supply as well.
+So – drink vino!
 Table wine usually hovers around the eleven percent alcohol level, making it light enough for lunch.
 In Venice, each neighborhood has at least one cantina to choose from.
 These are genuine local businesses that do not cater to tourists.
-So, be prepared to practice your Italian and pay in cash.
+So, get ready to practice your Italian and pay in cash.

 In each region of the country, you will find this type of shop.
 It’s usually conveniently located near the butcher or baker.
 Regionalism is a predominant cultural element of the Italian lifestyle.
-So, in Tuscany drink Chianti and in Venice drink Prosecco!
-You don’t have to bring your own bottle for a refill but it is appreciated.
-Glass or plastic are equally acceptable.
+So, in Tuscany drink Chianti, and in Venice drink Prosecco!
+You can bring your own bottle for a refill, glass or plastic are equally acceptable.

 Stacey loves the quote hanging above the demijohns here.
-It less poetically translates into English as “there is no moonlight without the sunshine and there is no wine without the coin!”
+It less poetically translates into English as “the Moon can’t shine without the Sun and the wine can’t be sold without being paid!”.
 Vinaria Nave de Oro also offers a small selection of DOC and DOCG certified wines for purchase and on occasion local salami too.

-You can go there for a walk during a sunny day, immerse yourself in the green and sit next to the lagoon, or have a drink and eat at the restaurants there.
+You can go there on a sunny day to immerse yourself in the green and watch the lagoon.
 There are bars and beer gardens, which are quite rustic and handy.
-During the summer, they organize exhibitions related to the Biennale, events and street food festivals.
+During the summer, they organize exhibitions, events, and street food festivals.

-If you want to add a precious gem in your day plan in Venice, I suggest you visit Santa Maria Dei Miracoli Church (Holy Mary of the Miracles).
-Even if am not a devotee, this small church fascinated me for its architecture and because it always reminds me of a treasure chest.
-It is an authentic treasure of Venice from a historical-artistic point of view, but also from a sentimental point of view for Venetians.
+If you want to add a precious gem to your day-plan in Venice, I suggest you visit Santa Maria Dei Miracoli Church (Holy Mary of the Miracles).
+Even if am not a devotee, this small church fascinated me for its architecture and because it reminds me of a treasure chest.
+It is an authentic historic and artistic treasure and has a lot of sentimental value for Venetians.

 Built in the 15th century, it has remained practically untouched, unlike all the other churches in the city.
 The architecture is extraordinary, with both interior and facades sculpted and redressed with multi-colored marble.
 Three sides are visible from the streets, whereas one side directly overlooks a little canal crossed by gondole.